Dave Barlow © Cleveland Naturalists’ Field Club. 3rd October 2018

 Red Admiral (Vanessa atalanta )

 One of the larger species of butterflies seen usually on buddleia.
 Food plant usually nettles.
-This species can have two to three generations a year.
+This specie can have two to three generations a year.
 Migrants from the continent can increase this species numbers.

 Wall Brown (Lasiommata megera)